fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

   $ ./build/linux-client
   ```

-> **Note:** If the `linux-client` was built with flag TPM2_TCTI_TYPE=tpmrm0, running the it along with tpm_make_ready_ecdsa.sh, may require elevated privileges.
+> ***Note:*** If the `linux-client` was built with flag TPM2_TCTI_TYPE=tpmrm0, running the it along with tpm_make_ready_ecdsa.sh, may require elevated privileges.
 Please use 'sudo' to execute.

 ### 7.1 Prepare SDO Client SDK Data Folder

 #### Persistent Storage Index in TPM

 Find a persistent storage index that is unused in the TPM and note it down.
 It usually starts from 0x81000000.
-To see the indexes that are already being used, use following command.
+To see the indexes that are already being used, use the following command.
 SDO uses the 0x81000001 index for the following command examples.

  ```shell
   $ tpm2_getcap handles-persistent